samverrall/run-pro/README.md

 ### The aim

 As a Go lang developer working with microservices, I jump around to different projects all day, having to CD and run the project manually to spin up a service.
-So run-pro's aim is to this problem.
+So run-pro's aim is to solve this problem.

 ### Simple usage